code42/code42cli/docs/userguides/cases.md

 3. Save the CSV file.

-## Managing File Exposure Events Associate with a Case
+## Manage File Exposure Events Associated with a Case

 The following example command can be used to view all the file exposure events currently associated with a case, indicated here by case number `42`.
 ```bash